ldsouza/ldsouza.github.io/_posts/2016-10-03-nintex-forms-for-office-365-an-overview.md

 ### Features that I liked in Nintex Forms -

--Form Controls:
+Form Controls:
 There are several form controls like Panel, Repeating Section, Label, SharePoint List Lookup that are extremely useful in building your form solution .

--SharePoint Columns:
+SharePoint Columns:
-Create a column from within the form builder and use them in your form.
-This saves you the effort of going to back to SharePoint to create columns.
+Create a column from within the nintex form builder and use them in your form without refreshing.
+This saves you from going back to SharePoint to create columns.

--Rules:
+Rules:
-This is a powerful feature that allows you to set rules on controls that you add to a form.
-Some rules that you can set are setting the visibility or enabling controls based on other named controls.
+The rules feature allows you to set rules on controls that you add to a form.
+Some rules that you can set are controlling the visibility or enabling controls based on other named controls.
 To set a rule on mutiple controls, add the controls to a panel control and apply the rule to the panel.

--Print to Pdf
+Print to Pdf
-Print to Pdf is a feature available in the Enterprise version.
-This setting allows you to print the form contents.
+Print to Pdf is a feature available in the Enterprise version of Nintex Forms.
+This setting allows you to print the form contents to a pdf.

-Custom Css (Form Settings)
+Custom Css:
+You can also customize the appearance of a form using the custom css setting in Form Settings.

-Import and Export Form
+Import and Export Form:
+So you created a form and would like to export it to a different site, the import and export options allow you to design a form once and export it.

-Design Mobile Forms
+Design Mobile Forms:
+You can customize forms for mobile devices with different layouts and these are available using the Nintex Mobile Forms app.

-Restrict controls to certain group of users
+Restrict controls to certain group of users:

-Cons
+A very handy feature is restricting access to controls in the form based on the group a user belongs to.

+### Few Dislikes but some of these are on the Nintex's roadmap -

-Cannot copy and paste controls into a panel or repeating section
+You cannot copy and paste controls into a panel or repeating section.
+This could be useful when you create a form with several similar controls and could reduce the time taken to create a form.

-No option to save and leave form open.
+A feature that is available in Infopath is to save the contents of the form, but still keep the form open.
+This 'Submit and Stay Open' feature is on Nintex's roadmap in the near future.

-If you do create columns in SharePoint, there is no way to refresh the form to pick up the columns.
+If you create columns in SharePoint, there is no way to refresh the form to pick up the columns.
 You would have to close out the form builder and re-open.
+This is where you want to use the 'Create columns' feature in the Nintex form builder to add new controls to your form without closing and re-opening Nintex Forms.

+I hope you found this overview helpful in your journey in evaluating Nintex Forms as a Solution.
+I will be covering more advanced features in a later post.